deepraining/lila/packages/lila-webpack-lib-config/README.md

 ### for `build` command

 For `build` command, an entry has at least a `index.js` file.

+If entry is not provided, `index` will be used as default.

 If entry is `index`, its workspace is `src`: